PhrozenByte/phpunit-array-asserts/README.md

 The [`ArrayHasItemWith` constraint](https://github.com/PhrozenByte/phpunit-array-asserts/blob/master/src/Constraint/ArrayHasItemWith.php) asserts that an array has a item at a given index and that its value passes another constraint.

 Accepts both native arrays and `Traversable` objects.
 The constraint will fail if the array has less items than required.
 The index of the item to check (parameter `$index`), and the constraint its value must pass (parameter `$constraint`) are passed in the constructor.
+The constraint can either be an arbitrary `Constraint` instance (e.g. `PHPUnit\Framework\Constraint\StringContains`), or any static value, requiring an exact match of the value.

 This constraint will fully traverse any `Traversable` object given.
 This also means that any `Generator` will be fully exhausted.
 It doesn't restore an `Iterator`'s pointer to its previous state.